Discover Jesus \ Topic \Jesus' Parables

 Following this event, Jesus shared the benefits of using parables with his apostles.
 Jesus chose to teach in parables primarily to engage the imagination, provoke reflection, and inspire decision-making in his listeners.
 Parables allowed him to present profound spiritual truths in relatable stories that were simple on the surface but deep in meaning, making his teachings accessible to everyone regardless of their educational background or social status.
 This method also served to conceal or veil the meanings of his teachings from those who were opposed to him, sought to trap him, or who were otherwise not genuinely interested in spiritual growth.

 The following is a synopsis of each of the 32 parables that Jesus employed in his ministry.
-Many are well-known and beloved, and others may be less known.
+Many are well-known and beloved, and others may be lesser known.
 But all are inspiring and thought-provoking.
 They are, in alphabetical order:

 This story illustrates the way that the Jewish nation treated prophets in Jesus’ day and time, even the violent rejection of Jesus himself and his saving gospel of the kingdom.